Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Additional Simulation Results

 It is evident from Figure \ref{fig:OracleTheta} that our adaptive-grid algorithm is able to correctly locate an area that covers the true $\theta_{0}$, which lies within the small black box representing the estimated set of $\hat{\theta}$, demonstrating the efficacy of the algorithm.
 Besides, it is worth mentioning that our algorithm computes reasonably fast, as it first performs a rough search on the whole unit sphere $\S^{2}$, then focuses on the area where the minimizers are most likely to lie.
 In the last few rounds of search, the algorithm evaluates the criterion function $\hat{Q}$ on a relatively small area of points shown by those blue and red dots in Figure \ref{fig:OracleTheta} until the desired level of accuracy is achieved.

-For a more transparent representation, we translate the angles $\theta$ in the polar coordinates into unit vectors $\b$ on the unit sphere $\S^{2}$ and show it in Figure \ref{fig:OracleBeta}.

-Figure \ref{fig:OracleBeta} is now plotted on $\S^{2}\subseteq\R^{3}$.
+For a more transparent representation, we translate the angles $\theta$ in the polar coordinates into unit vectors $\b$ on the unit sphere $\S^{2}$ and show it in Figure \ref{fig:OracleBeta}, which is now plotted on $\S^{2}\subseteq\R^{3}$.
 Again the blue dots represent the points that do not achieve the minimum of $\hat{Q}$; the black box shows an enclosing set of the minimizers of $\hat{Q}$.
 The big black dot represents the true parameter value $\b_{0}$, which resides inside the black box of the minimizers of $\hat{Q}$.
 Figure \ref{fig:OracleBeta} illustrates that our computation algorithm is able to locate a tight area around $\b_{0}$.